tekrei/containers/README.md

 # Docker Containers

-This repository contains Docker container scripts and files to run various services.
+This repository contains scripts and files to run various services as Docker containers.

 ## Scripts